tiedsandi/Fullstack_BlogApp_NextJS/content/posts/first-post.md

 title: 'First Posts'
 date: '2022-10-15'
 image: first-post.jpg
-excerpt: This is the first post
+excerpt: This is the first post using nextjs
 isFeatured: true
 ---